taoi11/army-gpt/src/prompts/policyReader.md

 3. ALWAYS include the policy number
 4. Copy text EXACTLY from the document when replying with a relevant section
 5. Do not summarize or paraphrase policy content
-6. Do not use markdown code blocks
+6. Do not use markdown
-7. If multiple sections are relevant, include them all in the content
+7. If multiple sections are relevant, include them all in your reply
 8. Keep the XML structure exactly as shown in the examples

 The policy document content is below: